-If you have not made risotto before, make sure you read about the Risotto Basics.
+If you’ve never made risotto before, we recommend that you read the following:

 Caramelised Pumpkin Risotto.